Shine‘s heroes, villains, and everyone in between. Not including the plethora of minor cameos.

 The Doctor (Doctor Who)

-Ancient, time-traveling, face-changing alien (this is face #6) with a ship that looks like a London police box.
-Human stowaways on his ship include author H. G. Wells, who went on to write some of the earliest modern science fiction, including The Time Machine.
+Ancient, time-traveling, face-changing alien (this is face #6) with a ship that looks like a London police box, and a rotating cast of mostly-human Companions.
+One was author H. G. Wells, who went on to write some of the earliest modern science fiction, including The Time Machine.

 Helios (Bishōjo Senshi Sailor Moon)